Brownfield integration services | IT/OT Convergence

 Our recent works

-- Legacy machine → gateway → MQTT/HTTPS → cloud/analytics
+- Legacy machine → edge gateway → MQTT/HTTPS → analytics and ML

-As a result, plant data becomes usable for BI, trends, and cross-site reporting.
+Historical plant data becomes usable for BI, trend analysis, cross-site comparison, and demand planning.

 Optimize your operations